tadija/AERecord/README.md

 I mean, just compare it with the default template and think about that.

 ### Create Core Data stack
-Almost everything in `AERecord` is made with optional parameters (which have defaults if you don't specify anything).
+Almost everything in `AERecord` is made with optional parameters (with default values if you don't specify anything).
 So you can load (create if doesn't already exist) CoreData stack like this:

 ```swift